 This page describes Chicago Style notes and a bibliography system:

 The footnoting and bibliography style is summarised in brief below.
 For further information on Chicago's notes-bibliography, or author-date style, consult the Chicago Manual of Style, 17th ed., or The Chicago Manual of Style Online website: http://www.chicagomanualofstyle.org/tools_citationguide.html

 In the note-bibliography system, authors are identified by a number in the text, and further details indexed by number at the bottom of the page in the form of footnotes (for university-level writing, this is preferred), or at the end of the text in the form of endnotes (this is sometimes used in writing for publication).

-Check your assignment instructions regarding whether you can use short notes throughout or whether you need to include a full notes for the first note followed by short notes.
+Check your assignment instructions regarding whether you can use short notes throughout or whether you need to include a full note for the first note followed by short notes.

 In the note-bibliography system, authors are identified by a number in the text, and further details indexed by number at the bottom of the page in the form of footnotes (for university-level writing, this is preferred), or at the end of the text in the form of endnotes (this is sometimes used in writing for publication).
 The format will vary depending on the type of source (see books, journals, online material or other material).

-Drurie, Mason.
+Durie, Mason.
 Whaiora: Maori Health Development.
-Oxford: Oxford University Press, 1994.
+Auckland, New Zealand: Oxford University Press, 1994.

 The entries each have a hanging indent, and are alphabetised according to the surname of the first author.

 These pages are provided as a guide to proper referencing.
 Your course, department, school, or institute may prescribe specific conventions, and their recommendations supersede these instructions.
 If you have questions not covered here, check in the style guide listed above, ask your course coordinator, or ask at Academic Q+A.